crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

   * For the first 25 HITs that you do, use the [search tools provided by Mechanical Turk](https://worker.mturk.com/projects).
      Try to get a sense of the variety of tasks that are available, and the kinds of projects for which Mturk is being used.
 Once you sign up, you will see that you *can* complete this assignment by transcribing 50 receipts, but is it really worth it?
   * You may notice that some tasks have pretty strict qualifications.
 Some of them are based on your amount of tasks completed or your task approval rate.
 You can see your qualifications [here](https://worker.mturk.com/qualifications/assigned).
-  * For your second 25 HITs, use the search tools provided on the [Crowd Workers web service](http://crowd-workers.com/new_work?ordering=-last_submitted,-available&only_favourites=false&min_available=1). *This is not required if you are using Sandbox version and do not have access to Crowd Workers.*
+  * For your second 25 HITs, use the search tools provided on the [Crowd Workers web service](http://crowd-workers.com/new_work?ordering=-last_submitted,-available&only_favourites=false&min_available=1). *You are not required to use Crowd Workers if you are using Sandbox version and do not have access to Crowd Workers.*
 4. There are several tools for better Turking.
 Please explore a few of these and give us your thoughts.
   * [HITs worth Turking for](http://www.reddit.com/r/HITsWorthTurkingFor/new/?sort=new)
   * [MTurk Crowd](http://www.mturkcrowd.com)
 5. After you have finished working, please answer the following questions about your experience and turn in your answers using [the Homework 1 survey on Gradescope](https://www.gradescope.com/courses/36538).

 **Note:** The Crowd Workers extension you tried is mostly likely the next big thing in crowdsourcing.
 Right now, it is still a startup in its humble beginnings, being run out of the coffee-cup strewn office of a mere tenure-track professor at an Ivy League university.
 Help it gain some credibility by leaving a review in the [Google Chrome store](https://chrome.google.com/webstore/detail/crowdworkers/aamdbafophajiecmhbnbakndfgjkfpce/reviews) (we can debate [ethics](http://www.nytimes.com/2013/09/23/technology/give-yourself-4-stars-online-it-might-cost-you.html?_r=0) later).
-You will get extra credit if you leave a review on the Google Chrome store, or if you the survey to provide us with a thoughtful critique about how to improve the plugin.

 ### Suggested Readings